evolvedlight/evolvedlight.github.io/posts/worklog-assistant.md

 author: Stephen Brown
 ---

+Creating Worklog Assistant - the background of creating a new tool as a replacement for an existing but now unavailable tool.

+---

 This project started as a replacement for an existing tool called Worklog Assistant.
 This is a tool that can log time spent on JIRA tasks and was used quite intensively by my company.
 It cost some reasonable amount of money, and did a relatively simply job quite well.
 However, this year, everything related to this company disappeared from the internet.
 The JIRA confluence pages disappeared, the Twitter/X feed is gone, the website is gone, and the tool is good.
 I have no idea what happened, but all the license payers are left with a tool that will stop working at some point in the future as the licenses expire.

 So - I set about creating my own tool - and the result is https://worklogassistant.app/